riverlike14/Numerical_Analysis/README.md

 # Numerical_Analysis
 Timothy Sauer - Numerical Analysis(2nd edition)

-This is solution of the book's computer problems.
+This is solution of the book's computer problems.<br>
 If there is any mistake or comments, please let me know.
 Thank you.